Fortran: Origins

+This article was reprinted, edited, in both editions of Anatomy of a Compiler and in the IBM manual "Fortran Specifications and Operating Procedures, IBM 1401".
+The executable form was not entirely machine language; rather, floating-point arithmetic, sub-scripting, input/output, and function references were interpreted, preceding UCSD Pascal P-code by two decades.
+GOTRAN, a simplified, interpreted version of FORTRAN I (with only 12 types of statements not 32) for "load and go" operation was available (at least for the early IBM 1620 computer).
+Modern Fortran, and almost all later versions, are fully compiled, as done for other high-performance languages.

 The development of Fortran paralleled the early evolution of compiler technology, and many advances in the theory and design of compilers were specifically motivated by the need to generate efficient code for Fortran programs.

 FORTRAN

-The initial release of FORTRAN for the IBM 704 contained 32 statements, including:
+The initial release of FORTRAN for the IBM 704 contained 32 types of statements, including: